Description

 Using this definition on our asset we see for example:

-• Looking at the average time in days below previous high water mark of 194 days in the last 5 years of SPDR Select Sector Fund - Energy Select Sector, we see it is relatively greater, thus worse in comparison to the benchmark SPY (122 days)
+• Compared with the benchmark SPY (123 days) in the period of the last 5 years, the average time in days below previous high water mark of 118 days of SPDR Select Sector Fund - Energy Select Sector is lower, thus better.

 Performance (YTD)